 5. The action contains the right amount of complications.

-Traditional dramatic action moves in what’s sometimes called “Freytag’s Triangle,” a ramp-shaped model that gradually moves to a high point and then quickly descends.
+Traditional dramatic action moves in what’s sometimes called “Freytag’s Triangle,” a ramp-shaped model that represents the gradual movement of action to a high point from which it subsequently descends.
 Yet narrative action is often more nuanced.
 Plots can develop in a series of plateaus, like steps.
 As Barth states, too few increments can result in a less-than-whole plot, while too many can weigh a story down.
-The “increments” must be of a correct quantity, moving toward the climax while at the same time delaying it, and in the end yielding a series of actions that renders the story “whole.”
+The “increments” must be of a correct quantity, moving toward the story’s climax while at the same time delaying it, and in the end yielding a series of actions that renders the story “whole.”
 In recapping the general events of TSOM, we find this kind of plateau-shaped movement.
 Life as Maria knows it is upended when she becomes governess in the von Trapp household.
 The action plateaus slightly as she comes to know the children, but rises with the gathering tension of her relationship with the Captain—and the arrival of Baroness Schraeder.
 At the story’s mid-point, Maria flees the household after the Baroness suggests the Captain is in love with her.
 This conflict resolves with Maria and the Captain’s marriage, but then quickly ramps up again when they return from their honeymoon to find the Captain has been ordered to serve in Hitler’s navy.
-The Captain refuses, and this event leads to the dramatic high point, when deciding to flee Austria, the family is pursued by the Nazis.
-There’s plenty of dramatic action in The Sound of Music, but it’s worth heeding Barth’s note that dramatic action needn’t be “dramatic,” as in exclusively outward in nature or melodramatic; it need only to put pressure on a ground situation, complicate the conflict and move the story up the narrative ramp.
+The Captain refuses, and this event leads to the dramatic high point.
+The family decides to flee Austria, and is pursued by the Nazis.
+There’s plenty of dramatic action in The Sound of Music, but it’s worth heeding Barth’s note that dramatic action needn’t be “dramatic,” that is, exclusively outward in nature or melodramatic; it need only to put pressure on a ground situation, complicate the conflict, and move the story up the narrative ramp.

 6. We don’t know everything.

-We never learn of events related to the Captain’s first wife, only that she died, and afterward music was banished from the household.
+We never learn of events related to the Captain’s first wife, only that she died, and that afterward, in his grief he banished music and singing from the household.
 We don’t know why Maria chose to be a postulant in the Order, only that as a child she would “look over the wall to see the Sisters.”
 Nor do we know how or why Maria comes to have a love of music.
 Yet the story stands easily without these background details.
 Why?
-Because the action serves the principal narrative concern, the relationship between Maria, the Captain and his children.
+Because the action serves the principal narrative concern, the relationship between Maria, the Captain, and his children.
 It’s interesting to note that Aristotle’s condition that the action be “whole” can be compromised by too much information.
 What makes a story feel complete is not comprehensive detail but integrity of shape: a string of related events presented without extraneous detail or puzzling omissions.